biologist79/ESPuino/README.md

 * 17.11.2020: Introduced a distinct volume for headphone for optional headphone-PCB.
 * 20.11.2020: Added directive `MEASURE_BATTERY_VOLTAGE`: monitoring battery's voltage is now supported.
 * 25.11.2020: WiFi can now be enabled/disabled instantly by pressing two buttons.
-* 28.11.2020: Battery's voltage can now be visualized by Neopixel by short-press of rotary encoder's burtton.
+* 28.11.2020: Battery's voltage can now be visualized by Neopixel by short-press of rotary encoder's button.
 * 28.11.2020: Added directive `PLAY_LAST_RFID_AFTER_REBOOT`: Tonuino will recall the last RFID played after reboot.
 * 05.12.2020: Added filebrowser to webgui (thanks @mariolukas for contribution!)
 * 05.12.2020: Moved all user-relevant settings to src/settings.h